darrencornwell/domain-name-lists/README.md

 # domain-name-lists

 Useful word lists and TLD lists for prospectors and operators alike.
-I use these daily, thought it might be of some help to other in the domain space.
+I use these daily, thought it might be of some help to others in the domain space.